Ligularia

 ( lig - yew - LAY - ree - uh )

-At-A-Glance InformationNatives of East Asia, these perennial flowering plants need partial shade and ample amounts of water for best performance.
-They form three foot wide clumps of foliage from which yellow or orange daisies sprout.
-These are great choices for along the sides of pools or streambeds, or in bog gardens.
+At-A-Glance InformationNatives of East Asia, this genus includes species of perennial flowering plants which need partial shade and ample amounts of water to perform well in the landscape.
+They are commonly called Leopard Plants or Ragworts, and form three foot wide clumps of foliage from which inflorescences of yellow or orange daisy-form flowers emerge on spikes or terminal inflorescences.
+Ligularia makes a great choice for planting along the sides of pools or streambeds, or in bog gardens.
+They can do well in mixed beds or borders, in bioswales or rain gardens, and can also do well in containers.

 |